mustafavzg/angular-app/README.md

 * Scrum
   * Setup your team according to scrum roles : Product Owner, Stake Holders, Scrum Master and Team Members
 * Burndown charts
-  * Burndown charts give you a hgh level timeseries view of the status of your tasks and project completion status
+  * Burndown charts give you a high level timeseries view of the status of your tasks and project
 * Kanban board
   * Track the flow of your tasks in various status buckets
 * Visualizations (Pie charts, etc)
-  * Visualizations with drill downs to slice and dice and analyize your project
+  * Visualizations with drill downs to slice and dice and analyze your project
 * Supports item hierarchies
   * Hierarchical tasks and projects
 * Sprint planning based on resource and time constraints